 Joey Graceffa Talks About Who's Sus in Among Us and the Escape the Night Board Game

-Maggie Lovitt (ML): It is impossible to log on to Twitter, YouTube, Tiktok, or any of the other social media sites without seeing someone talking about Among Us.
+Maggie Lovitt (ML): It is impossible to log on to Twitter, YouTube, Tiktok, or any other social media sites without seeing someone talking about Among Us.
 I know you have a bunch of live streams on YouTube of you playing the game.
 What do you think it is about Among Us that has just captured so much attention?

 ML: When you play, do you prefer being the Imposter or one of the Crewmates trying to figure out who the Imposter is?